LEAP Science and Maths Schools

-Langa Education Assistance Program (LEAP), also known as LEAP Science and Mathematics Schools, is a collection of six non-fee payment secondary education schools located in three provinces in South Africa.
+LEAP Science and Mathematics Schools or LEAP Schools is a collection of eight low-fee secondary education schools in four provinces in South Africa.
 The first LEAP school opened in 2004 in rented premises in Observatory, Cape Town and mainly served the township of Langa.
-LEAP is an independent school mainly founded by South African Corporates with limited subsidies from the Department of Basic Education.
+LEAP is an independent school mainly funded by small parent contributions, South African Corporates with limited subsidies from the Department of Basic Education.

 History

 Langa Education Assistance Program (or LEAP)

 John Gilmour was a teacher at Pinelands High School in Cape Town in 1987 when he decided to respond to a call from the South African business community, to contribute to the redress of the devastation of the Bantu Education Act, a segregation law imposed in the education sector by the Apartheid system in 1953.

 “Africa Week" was then introduced by a team led by John Gilmour to bring black learners under the "Bantu Education" system to spend a week at Pinelands High School, which was then a whites-only school.
-The program became the precursor for the Langa Education Assistance Program (or LEAP) which aimed at providing one hundred black students from the Langa township with support tuition from Pinelands High teachers in English, Mathematics and Science three afternoons a week.
+The program became the precursor for the Langa Education Assistance Program (or LEAP) which aimed at providing one hundred black students from the Langa township with support tuition from Pinelands High teachers in English, Mathematics, and Science three afternoons a week.

 The prohibitive transport cost of bringing learners from the township schools to Pinelands High School forced the model to be revised.
 In 1996, it was then decided that instead of learners being bussed in to Pinelands High, teachers will be transported to meet learners in township schools.

-Community members in Langa perceived the new model of LEAP as an attempt of white teachers to "save" black children.
-Teachers from the community felt that they were as able as other teachers to provide extra lessons that would address the inadequacies in the students' educational foundations.
-The uneasiness within the community obliged the leadership of LEAP to change the model and include community teachers in the program.

 When John Gilmour realised that there was no increase in the proportion of black learners entering university, especially science-based disciplines, he sought for an alternative model.
 LEAP Science and Maths school was the alternative model.

 LEAP Science and Maths School

 LEAP Science and Maths school aims to increase the number of black learners who take science and maths-based modules at high school to increase the chance of being accepted at university, particularly in disciplines where these modules are a prerequisite.

-Gilmour resigned as headmaster of Abbot's College in 2004, where he had been since he left Pinelands in 1997, to focus on LEAP Science and Maths School.
-In January 2004, the first LEAP Science and Maths School opened its doors in the suburb of Observatory, Cape Town, with seventy-two learners, seven teachers and one administrative staff member.
+Gilmour resigned as headmaster of Abbot's College in 2002, where he had been since he left Pinelands in 1997, to focus on LEAP Science and Maths School.
+In January 2004, the first LEAP Science and Maths School opened in Observatory, Cape Town, with seventy-two learners, seven teachers, and one administrative staff member.
+The school has replicated in 8 sites across South Africa.